Picking Winners: A Data Driven Approach to Evaluating the Quality of Startup Companies: Picking Winners Portfolio

-We define $E_i$ as the event that company $i$ reaches an exit sometime in the future.
+We now discuss portfolio construction for our Brownian motion model.
+Define $E_i$ as the event that company $i$ reaches an exit sometime in the future.
 We wish to build a portfolio of $k$ companies to maximize the probability that at least one company exits.
 To do this, we must be able to evaluate the exit probability.
 In our models this can easily be done.
 Recall that for a set of companies $\mathcal S$, we define $U(\mathcal S) = \mathbf P\paranth{\bigcup_{i\in\mathcal S} E_i}$.
 We now show how to calculate the exit probabilities.

 If we assume that the performance of the companies is independent, then all we need to calculate is $p_i = \mathbf P(E_i)$ for each company $i\in\mathcal S$ to construct the portfolio.
 Recall that this is the probability that the company's Brownian motion hits level $7\Delta$ in finite time.
 We assume we are given $\mu_{i}(t)$ and $\sigma_i(t)$ for company $i$.
 Then, from \eqref{eq:cdf} the exit probability is